MicrosoftEdge/WebView2Feedback/specs/template.md

     For example, this section is a place to explain why you're adding this API rather than modifying an existing API.

-    If you're writing a "converged" API add links into docs.microsoft.com for the existing Win32 or WinRT APIs that are being converged.

     For example, this is a place to provide a brief explanation of some dependent area, just explanation enough to understand this new API, rather than telling the reader "go read 100 pages of background information posted at ...".